msse-2021-bootcamp/lessons/_episodes/01-09-homework3.md

 <img src="../fig/rdf_schematic.svg" height="400">

 A sample radial distribution function for a fluid is shown below.
-A peak indicattes a higher probability of particles being located at that distance.
+A peak indicates a higher probability of particles being located at that distance.
 This graph shows that particles in a fluid will have neighboring particles (the peak), and then the RDF will flatten out to a constant value.
 The radial distribution function is typically normalized so that this value is equal to 1 (as shown in the plot below).

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/31/Lennard-Jones_Radial_Distribution_Function.svg" height="400">